Where to See Puffins in Iceland

 Responsible Puffin Watching in Iceland

-When they are nesting, puffins are often very easy to see and approach; in spite of being hunted and having their eggs raided in Iceland for a millennium, they have very little fear of people, and it is easy to get within a metre of them in some places.
+When they are nesting, puffins are often very easy to see and approach; in spite of being hunted and having their eggs raided in Iceland for a millennium, they have very little fear of people, and it is easy to get within a meter of them in some places.
 This is an incredible opportunity to connect with nature, but, of course, needs to be done so with respect to the animal.

 If puffin watching, therefore, heed the following guidelines to ensure the experience is as pleasant for you as it is botherless for the bird in question.